nabielgit/apitesting/README.md

 - `pytest -v -s --html=report.html --self-contained-html`

 ## Install and build Docker
-- Create a Dockerfile in directory
+- Create a Dockerfile in directory.
+- Download and Install Docker desktop.
+- Make sure Docker engine, Docker-linux

-Run commands:
+Execute commands:
-` docker build -t `

-` `
+`docker build -t pythonpytestapi -f Dockerfile .` To build image, name it using -t pythonpytestapi and -f for Dockerfile

+`docker run -it --name pythonpytestapi pythonpytestapi` To run, -it interactive terminals, --name for container name, pythonpytestapi is the image name in this case

+### Go to Docker desktop application > images, then hit run pythonpytestapi to create container